kdoore/CS2335-Gitbook/conversation-scriptable-objects/dialogmanagerconvlist.md

 See - [Conversation ScriptableObjects](/conversation-scriptable-objects.md)

+You will make a new DialogPrefab, which includes an image, and uses the DialogManager.cs script component, which uses a ConversationList scriptable object.

 ###Inspector Images
 The images below show the Inspector panel configuration for the DialogPanel and Decision panels. ** Note that the SpeakerImg is the 5th child image which has index [4]**, because all panels and buttons also have an image component.